Databases

 5. Refer to our documentation on how to use the passphrase and decrypt the backup file.

-Users can now request remote database access for production environments via the Database Overview screen.
-This allows users to perform troubleshooting, data analysis, or other actions requiring direct database access.
+Users can request remote database access via the Database Overview screen.
+This allows you to perform troubleshooting, data analysis, or other actions requiring direct database access.

 To initiate a request, navigate to: Environment Details → Database View → Actions Button → Request Remote Access.